Definition of channel management

 Process of channel management

 The success of a business largely depends on the intermediaries who represent the product of the manufacturer in the market.
-A channel manager is required to establish a healthy relationship with these intermediaries.
+Channel managers are required to establish a healthy relationship with these intermediaries.
 To do this, he is required to give both financial as well as non-financial benefits so that they actively promote the products of the manufacturer.

 Steps of channel management